 - Having patience with one another

-These are certainly all vital elements to a successful long-term marriage, but I want to take a slightly different path – away from what you’d read if you just Googled “How to have a successful marriage” or some similar phrase.
+These are certainly all vital elements of a successful marriage, but I want to take a slightly different path – away from what you’d read if you just Googled “How to have a successful marriage” or some similar phrase.

 That said, here are a few things I gleaned over the weekend from both conversation and observation when it comes to having a long and successful marriage – perhaps just slightly from a man’s point of view.

 Be best friends with your spouse.
 Yes, I’m guessing you’ve heard this one before.
 That’s because it’s an important element.
 Except for the hours that you’re at work, most of your time will probably be spent with your spouse.
 That being the case, you’d better like each other.
 You better be able to talk to each other openly and honestly and without being shy.

 Michael Hyatt suggests you make a list of what you would want in a best-friend as if you were going to advertise on Craig’s List.
 What would the ad look like?
 Perhaps it might look like this: